| ISO image (International Organization for Standardization)

 file archiver.
 ISO burning is now typically a native feature of modern home and

+business computer operating systems.
 An ISO can be "mounted" with suitable driver software, i.e. treated

 by the operating system as if it were a physical optical disc.
 Most Unix-based